open-automation/switch-variable-scrubber/README.md

 <img src="https://i.imgur.com/amdb9eR.png" width="500">

 This is useful when archiving/injecting files or directories, where your source variable may contain characters not well supported by the filesystem.
-For example, in the flow above, if I was archiving files in my archive with the pattern "*{job_number}_{customer_name}*" and the customer name in my database was "*J.P. & Son's Barbershop*", it would result in  "*/Live Jobs/123456_J.P. & Son's Barbershop/*".
+For example, in the flow above, if I was archiving files in my archive with the pattern "*{job_number}_{customer_name}*" and the customer name in my database was "*J.P. & Son's Barbershop*", it would result in the following path:

+    /Live Jobs/123456_J.P. & Son's Barbershop/

 Strange things can happen when including special characters within directory names.
 For example, periods are allowed in most filesystems for directory names, but if you attempt to end a directory name with a period, Switch will replace the period with a bullet character when archiving.

-By scrubbing, we can normalize the *{customer_name}* variable before archiving, resulting in the following path: "*/Live Jobs/123456_JP Sons Barbershop/*"
+By scrubbing, we can normalize the *{customer_name}* variable before archiving, resulting in the following path:

+    /Live Jobs/123456_JP Sons Barbershop/

 ## Flow element properties